MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/index.md

 Windows Hello for Business provides many benefits, including:

-- It helps to strengthen your protections against credential theft.
+- It helps to strengthen protections against credential theft.
 An attacker must have both the device and the biometric or PIN, making it much more difficult to gain access without the user's knowledge
 - Since no passwords are used, it circumvents phishing and brute force attacks.
 Most importantly, it prevents server breaches and replay attacks because the credentials are asymmetric and generated within isolated environments of TPMs
 - Users get a simple and convenient authentication method (backed up with a PIN) that's always with them, so there's nothing to lose.
 The use of a PIN doesn't compromise security, since Windows Hello has built-in brute force protection, and the PIN never leaves the device
-- Support for Windows Hello is built into the operating system, so you can add biometric devices as part of a coordinated rollout or to individual employees as needed
+- You can add biometric devices as part of a coordinated rollout or to specific users, as needed

 The following video shows a demonstration of Windows Hello for Business in action, where a user signs in with a fingerprint: